sharife/hennagarden/site/content/_index.md

     excellent service.
 We are known for creating alluring, innovative, and exceptional experiences which ignite the senses that you and your guests will remember for years to come.
+testimonials:
+  - author: Deidre Kernan, California Academy of Science
+    quote: We have used Renda Dabit and HennaGarden at the California Academy of Sciences’ Annual Black Tie Ball for several years.
+They are fabulous!
+Extremely professional, easy to work with, great costumes and ideas, great henna, face painting and crystal tattoos.
+The guests love them.
+I would recommend them to anyone for any event.
+  - author: Tim Lynn, Salesforce.com
+    quote: Everything was superb — the quality of the performers was wonderful — all 60 of them!
+I was particularly delighted with the cross-cultural variety of all the performers…Your people really made the difference between a good event and a memorable one.
+You made it so easy and we will absolutely use Henna Garden again for our next big event!
 ---